simeonkerkola/noodle-blog-ui/README.md

 Thanks!

 **Installation:**
-Just copy html from /public folder and Scss from /scss folder
+Just copy html and Scss from /scss folder